ManticoreGamesInc/platform-documentation/src/tutorials/object_generator.md

 ### Spawning Individual Objects

-You can also spawn individual objects using the **Object Generator**'s settings by placing your cursor in the scene and pressing <kbd>SHIFT</kbd> + <kbd>X</kbd> with an object selected in the **Core Content** tab.
+You can also spawn individual objects using the **Object Generator**'s settings by placing your cursor in the scene and pressing ++shift+X++ with an object selected in the **Core Content** tab.
 The object will spawn under your cursor.
 This allows you finer control over an object's placement without having to worry about randomizing its rotation, scale, or color.